atomix/atomix.github.io/atomix/docs/getting-started.md

 {:.no-margin-top}
 ## Introduction

 Atomix is an easy to use library that embeds inside of your clustered application.
-It provides various distributed resources for common data structures and patterns.
-These include:
+It provides various distributed resources for common data structures and patterns including:

 * Distributed [variables]
 * Distributed [collections] such as maps, multi-maps, sets, and queues